ohlemacher/pychallenge/README.md

 9. good
     - Problem:
         - We have a picture of a mountain view over water.
-        - There are some seeminly randomly placed black dots.
+        - There are some seemingly randomly placed black dots.
     - Hints:
         - Connect the dots
         - Page source contains: